seek-oss/wingman/fe/lib/components/LocationSuggest/README.md

-# Locations
+# LocationSuggest

-Locations includes the following widgets:

-- `LocationSuggest`: A Location autocomplete component that can match on full words and substrings resolving a SEEK location.
-Returns a Location object identifier on location selection.
+A Location autocomplete component that can match on full words and substrings resolving a SEEK location.
+Returns a Location with object identifier on location selection.

 ## Installation